Linuxfabrik/monitoring-plugins/check-plugins/librenms-validate/README.md

 ### `Nothing checked.
 None of the requested validation groups was run.`

 Every group named with `--group` was skipped.
 LibreNMS ignores a group it does not know, and it skips `distributedpoller` unless distributed polling is enabled.
-Check the spelling against the list in `--help`, and drop `--group` entirely to fall back to the groups LibreNMS runs by default.
+Check the spelling against the list in `--help`, and drop `--group` entirely to report everything the default run produces.
+Where a group is legitimately absent on a given host, `--no-match-severity=ok` silences the result instead.

 ### The check reports a finding that is known and accepted